ichernev/omron-rs7-intelli-it/Readme.md

     b[10:14] look like timestamp, for multiple measurements in same transaction it seems reasonble, but across transactions it's too off

+    b[10:12] -- ts hi (but no coef can make it into seconds, stable across transactions)
+    b[12] & 0xf, b[13] - ts lo --> these look a LOT like seconds esp in between
+                                   measurements in a transaction
+    b[12] & 0xf0 -- seems to be a flagset
+            0x10 -- bad wristcuff?

+    b[14] --> almost always 0x00, but 0x01 in 07/first, no idea

     # two byte checksum
     b[18] = 255 - b[19]